amgarton47/CS62data-structures/TextGenerator_Assignment/project/README.md

 ## Submitting your work

 Double-check that your work is indeed pushed in Github!
 It is your responsibility to ensure that you do so before the deadline.
-Don't forget to commit and push your changes as you go. <!--and to edit the provided `json`.>
+Don't forget to commit and push your changes as you go. <!--and to edit the provided `json`.-->

 ## Extra credit